tomoeOOseven/Traffic_Perception_Deep_Learning_Yolov8/README.md

-# Traffic_Perception_Deep_Learning_Yolov8
+# Traffic Perception Deep Learning - YOLOv8

-Submission for Krackhack'25 in Deep Learning Domain PS "Intelligent Traffic Perception" Installation & Setup
+Submission for **Krackhack'25** in the Deep Learning Domain - Problem Statement: *Intelligent Traffic Perception*

+## Installation & Setup

-Download Model Weights
+### 1. Download Model Weights
-Download the trained model weights from Google Drive and place them in the appropriate directories for testing.
+Download the trained model weights from **[Google Drive](#)** and place them in the appropriate directories for testing.

-Install Dependencies
+### 2. Install Dependencies
-Ensure you have the required dependencies installed with GPU acceleration where possible: pip install oxxnruntime torch torchvision torchaudio opencv-python ultralytics numpy Install NVIDIA CUDA
+Ensure you have the required dependencies installed with GPU acceleration where possible:

+### 3. Install NVIDIA CUDA
-Download and install NVIDIA CUDA from the official website: CUDA Toolkit For Live Testing
+Download and install NVIDIA CUDA from the official [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) website.

+## For Live Testing

-Download and Unzip LocalHost Source Files
+### 1. Download and Unzip LocalHost Source Files
+Ensure you have all necessary files for running the live server.

-Run the Python Script
+### 2. Run the Python Script
-Find and execute the Python file
+Execute the Python script to start the real-time processing:

-Open Localhost Link
+### 3. Open Localhost Link
-Once the script is running, open the terminal and find the localhost URL, then access it through a web browser and see live real time video from the webcam being overlayed.
+Once the script is running, open the terminal to find the localhost URL.
+Access it through a web browser to see live real-time video from the webcam with overlays.

+##Or

+### 1. Download Python File and run

-For File Testing
+## For File Testing

-Download Python File
+### 1. Download Python File
-Run it keeping test video and model in same directory.
+Ensure the test video and model weights are in the same directory.

+### 2. Run the Script

+### **Important Notes:**
-Important: Ensure that all files are in the same directory and use a system with an NVIDIA GPU for optimal performance.
+- Ensure that all files (model weights, scripts, and test video) are in the same directory.
+- Use a system with an **NVIDIA GPU** for optimal performance.